-X QUARTERLY REPORT PURSUANT TO SECTION OF 1934 13 OR 15(d) OF THE SECURITIES EXCH ANGE ACT FOR THE QUARTERLY P ERIOD ENDED JUNE 30, 2017 or TRANSITION REPORT PURSUANT TO SECTION OF 1934 13 OR 15(d) OF THE SECURITIES EXCH ANGE ACT Commission File Number 001-36818 rmaceuticals, Inc. Delaware (State or other jurisdiction of incorporation or organization) 34-2037594 (IRS Employer Identification No.) 4350 La Jolla Village Drive, Suite 800, San Diego CA (Address of principal executive offices) 92122 (Zip Code) 550-0780 number, including area code) 1934 requi Indicate by check mark whether the registrant (1) has filed all reports reduring the preceding 12 months (or for such shorter period that the registrements for the past 90 days.
-Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronic red to be submitted and posted pursuant to Rule 405 of Regulation S-T or red to submit and post such files).
-Yes \boxtimes No \square emerg Indicate by check mark whether the registrant is a large accelerated file ging growth company. er, an accelerated filer, a non-accelerated filer, a smaller r reporting company or an Non- e accelerated filer accelerated filer (Do not check if a smaller reporting cogging growth company Dompany) Accelerated file Smaller reporting new o If an emerging growth company, indicate by check mark if the registra or revised financial accounting standards provided pursuant to Section 7 for complying with any Indicate by check mark whether the registrant is a shell company (as d efined by Rule 12b-2 of the Exchange Act).
-Yes \Box N No 🗷 The number of outstanding shares of the registrant's common stock as of August 4, 2017 was 16,655,917.
+romi 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR OF 1934 ITIES EXCHANGE ACT FOR THE QUARTERLY PERIOD ENDED SEPTEMBER 30, 2017 7 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR OF 1934 ITIES EXCHANGE ACT Commission File Number 001-36818 TRACON Pharmaceuticals, Ir (Exact name of registrant as specified in its charter) 1C.
+(State or other jurisdiction of 4-2037594 RS Employer ntification No.) 4350 La Jolla Village Drive, Suite 800, San Diego CA (Address of principal executive offices) 92122 (Zip Code) (858) 550-0780 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 1 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports irements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web ired to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or foired to submit and post such files).
+Yes \boxtimes No \square emei Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerate ging growth company. ted filer, a smaller reporting company or a Non- e accelerated filer -accelerated filer (Do not check if a smaller reporting company) rging growth company Accelerated filer Smaller reporting company \square new If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended or revised financial accounting standards provided pursuant to Section $7(a)(2)(B)$ of the Securities Act. \square transition period for complying with any Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Ac rt).
+Yes □ No ⊠ The number of outstanding shares of the registrant's common stock as of November 3, 2017 was 17,511,926 3.